 A list of the ingredients used in COVID-19 vaccines is publicly available, and the ingredients don’t include microchips.
 Yet claims advancing conspiracy theories that they do continue to flourish.
 A recent video purports to show a microchip reader for pets detecting a chip in a vaccinated person’s arm — but the original video was created as a joke.

 The COVID-19 vaccine from Moderna uses an ingredient called SM-102 to deliver the mRNA that carries instructions for how to develop antibodies against the novel coronavirus.
 A widely shared video is now spreading the falsehood that SM-102 is harmful, but the warning label it shows is for chloroform, not SM-102.

 The ingredients in the COVID-19 vaccines authorized for use in the U.S. are publicly available.
 Yet a false claim that the vaccines contain microchips is receiving renewed attention through a spate of videos of people claiming that magnets stick to their arms after vaccination.
 Experts say none of the ingredients would cause this supposed effect.

-The full ingredient list for any authorized COVID-19 vaccine can be found in a variety of documents on the Food and Drug Administration’s website, including in a fact sheet for vaccine recipients that’s available in numerous languages.
+The full ingredient list for any authorized COVID-19 vaccine can be found on the Centers for Disease Control and Prevention website and in a variety of documents on the Food and Drug Administration’s website, including in a fact sheet for vaccine recipients that’s available in numerous languages.

 A video circulating on social media falsely claims that vaccines for COVID-19 have a microchip that “tracks the location of the patient.”
 The chip, which is not currently in use, would be attached to the end of a plastic vial and provide information only about the vaccine dose.
 It cannot track people.